-In this section, we describe the results of our diffusion model to corpora multiscale analysis with three real world data sets.
-We use the NIPS paper data set to show what our multiscale topics look like, and how to interpret these topics.
+In this section, we describe the results of multiscale analysis on three real world data sets.
+We use the NIPS conference paper data set to show what the resulting multiscale analysis look like, and how to interpret these topics.
 We use the 20 NewsGroups data and TDT2 data to show the multiscale embeddings of the corpora.

-NIPS Paper
+5.1 NIPS Paper

 We generated hierarchical topics from the NIPS paper data set, which includes 1,740 papers.
 The original vocabulary set has 13,649 terms.
 The corpus has 2,301,375 tokens in total.
 We filtered out the terms that appear ≤ 100 times in the corpus, and only 3,413 terms were kept.
 The collection did not change too much.
 The number of the remaining tokens was 2,003,017.
-For comparison purpose, we also tested LSI and LDA using the same data set.
+For comparison purpose, we also tested LSI, LDA and hLDA using the same data set.

-Table 1: Number of Topics at Different Levels (Diffusion Model, NIPS)
+Table 1: Number of topics at different levels (diffusion model, NIPS)